k1lly0u/Oxide.Ext.RustEdit/README.md

 * Overrides OceanPatrolPath generation with a custom path created in the editor
 * Creates and manages custom APC paths created in the editor
 * Fixes the spawn point prefab and ensures players will only spawn on them
+* Fixes the rotation of the excavator arm on map placed excavator monuments that have been rotated
 * Updates itself automatically

 **Chat Commands**